k01e-01/textadventure/README.md

 -----

 In it's current state, this project is very much unfinished.
 I plan to return to it some day to finish it off, and potentially create a new terminal game engine from scratch, similar to Unity, Source, or Unreal.
-However, if you want to, you may fork this project to work on it yourself if you want to.
+However, if you want to, you may fork this project to work on it yourself.